Less-than-Truckload (LTL) Freight Companies

 LTL is used for deliveries over 150 pounds, however less than 15,000 pounds.
-The advantage of LTL for shippers is it integrates freight from numerous business onto one truck to develop an effective freight move for shippers that do not have the volume to operate full truckload deliveries for all their freight lanes or to utilize a freight combination and pooling program from their own docks.
+The advantage of LTL for shippers is it integrates freight from numerous businesses onto one truck to develop an effective freight shipment for shippers that do not have the volume to fill full truckload deliveries for all their freight lanes.

-Cost-saving opportunities with LTL shippers can be found through LTL volume rates quote, LTL category under an FAK program or combination program.
+Cost-saving opportunities with LTL shippers are available through LTL volume rates quote, LTL category under a FAK program, or combination program.

 Shippers have both dry and temp-controlled services alternatives readily available to them.

-Temperature level regulated LTL shippers require to be aware that the service runs on cruising schedules, and co-mingling of other items on the trailer does trigger some obstacles for shippers.
+Temperature level regulated LTL shippers require to be aware that the service runs on traveling schedules, and co-mingling of other items on the trailer does trigger some obstacles for shippers.

 LTL brings a variety of advantages with residential, inside delivery/pick-up, expedited, liftgate, and restricted access capabilities.
-Outside of expedited truckload service, truckload freight alternatives are really restricted to the other previously listed advantages.
+Outside of expedited truckload service, truckload freight alternatives represented in the previously listed advantages.

-On the downside of LTL freight are the complex NMFC LTL categories and the implications the categories have on expense and freight liability coverage.
-An additional obstacle is a potential for various additional LTL accessorial charges.
+On the downside of LTL freight are the multiple NMFC LTL categories and the implications the categories have on expense and freight liability coverage.
+An additional obstacle is the potential for various additional LTL accessorial charges.

 Complete Truckload Shipping (FTL)

-Full truckload shipping is utilized for shipments ranging from 7,500 pounds as much as 44,500 pounds.
+Full truckload shipping is available for shipments ranging from 7,500 pounds as much as 44,500 pounds.

 There is a crossover in weight on LTL and truckload shipments between 7,500 and 15,000 pounds because the cubic capacity in the trailer might be much bigger than its real weight, which drives FTL to be more cost-effective for some freight.

 An example to show the point is a company that ships styrofoam.
-The entire trailer might be filled with products, but it weighs no more than 10,000 pounds.
+The entire trailer might be full of products, but it weighs no more than 10,000 pounds.
 An LTL freight supplier would have a heavy premium on its rates for this load since it is not within its target audience.

 Like LTL, complete truckload requirements and expedited options are readily available for either dry and temp-controlled service for shippers.